Datrix001/Datrix001/README.md

 - 📧 How to reach me **mayankcollege01@gmail.com**

-- ⚡ Fun fact **I am from Commerce Background now working in Tech Field**
+- ⚡ Fun fact **I am from a Commerce Background and am now working in the Tech Field**

 <h3 align="left">Connect with me:</h3>
 <p align="left">